Shard-Tools/shard.tools/README.md

 # Shard Tools

-Privacy-first browser tools that process your files locally.
+Privacy-first browser tools for PDFs, images, developers, and everyday tasks.

+**Process files locally in your browser.
+No uploads required.**

 🌐 https://shard.tools